mongodb/leafygreen-ui/.changeset/fresh-moles-shout.md

 ---
-'@lg-tools/test-harness': major
+'@lg-tools/test-harnesses': minor
 ---

-First major release of `Test Harnesses`.
-This package provides several fundamental queries that will be utilized by every test harness we ship.
+Minor pre-release of `Test Harnesses`.
+This package provides several fundamental queries that are used by all component specific test harnesses.